annenkov/concert-testing-examples/README.md

 # concert-testing-examples
-Example usage of [ConCert](https://github.com/AU-COBRA/ConCert/)'s property-based testing framework, on various smart contracts
+Example usage of [ConCert](https://github.com/AU-COBRA/ConCert/)'s property-based testing framework, on various smart contracts.

+The [examples](/examples) folder contains tests of different smart contracts.
+Each example consists of a `*Gen.v` file, containing the test data generator function for the given contract.
+The `*.Spec` file contains the QuickChick properties to test.
+The tests are executed in `RunTests.v`.

-## Requirements
+## Requirements & Building

 Requires Coq 8.11.2 to compile.
 The easiest way to install Coq and the dependencies is through `opam`.